Nomad-Media/samples/nomad-samples/js/account-authenticaton/Readme.md

 ## Account Authentication Sample Code

-This walkthrough outlines how to use the sample code for authentication process that Nomad provides using Python.
+This walkthrough outlines how to use the sample code for authentication process that Nomad provides using Javascript.

 ## Prerequisites